Conversations done

 Sergio Bustric

-pantomime school.
-He studied with John Strasberg of the Actor’s Studio and had a short but important meeting with Zygmunt Molik.
-He created the theatre company Compagnia Bustric for which he writes and interprets performances using various techniques: magic, pantomime, singing and acting, in a narrative rhythm that fills his stories with surprises, with funny and unexpected elements.
-With his performances, he has visited most European countries, and world-wide he has been to Somalia, Chile, Argentina, Brazil, Uruguay, North America, acting in Italian, English and French.
-During the pandemic he created “Prof. Bustric’s Flea Circus”, currently on tour.
+of the University of Bologna.
+He attended Annie Fratellini and Pierre Etaix’s circus school in Paris and Etienne Decroux’s pantomime school.
+Then a period of study with John Strasberg of the Actor Studio ”, he met for a short but important period Zygmunt Molic.
+He creates the theater company the “Compagnia Bustric” with which he writes and interprets shows that he stages using various techniques: from sleight of hand, to pantomime, to singing and acting, in a narrative rhythm that fills his stories with surprises, of funny and unexpected things.
+It is a theater that is “colorful and comic, at times poetic, certainly unique.”
+With his shows he has been largely in European countries, and in the world: in Somalia, Chile, Argentina, Brazil, Uruguay, North America, acting in Italian, English and French.
+During the pandemic he created “Prof. Busic’s flea circus” currently on tour.

 Communication as illusionism